 Encouraging a visit to the doctor

-- Talk things over when you are both calm and when you feel the person is likely to be cooperative.
+It can help to talk things over when you are both calm and when you feel the person is likely to be cooperative.
 For example: I’d like to talk something over with you that’s been worrying me – is this a good time or shall we talk later?

 At first, try to focus on problems the person feels comfortable talking about.
 For example: I know you’ve been having trouble sleeping and concentrating lately – would you like to talk to someone about it?

 You’ve been feeling very down in the dumps lately – shall we talk to the doctor and see if she can help?

 Encourage everyone involved to think of the doctor as someone who can help, and who will not judge them.
 Suggest that you, another relative or a friend go along to the appointment.

 If there is outright resistance to the idea of getting medical help, talk to the doctor yourself to work out a plan.